mtex-toolbox/mtex-toolbox.github.io/pages/download/installation.md

 ### 5. Link the nfft ###

 The easists way is to make out of the following lines an executable shell script.
-Please do not forget to include the definitions of gcc and Matlab pathes from above
+Please do not forget to include the definitions of gcc and Matlab pathes from above.
+Most likely you changed the exact version and path, so do this here accordingly.

 ``` bash
 #!/bin/bash